kartonfarkas/api_docs/source/suite/emails/emails_attributes.rst

      - The text source of the email
      -
    * - status
-     - integer
+     - int
      - See :doc:`statuses`
      -
    * - api_status
-     - integer
+     - int
      - See :doc:`statuses`
      -
    * - api_error
-     - integer
+     - int
      - See :doc:`statuses`
      -
    * - source